-This is circular walk in the Lake District, taking you around Rydal Water, to Grasmere, and back via Rydal Cave.
+This is an easy circular walk in the Lake District, taking you around Rydal Water, over to to Grasmere, and back via Rydal Cave.

 We were last in the Lake District one month ago, before leaving for Scotland.
 Now, on our way back down to London, we popped back in to break up the journey.

 After two months of living in the van during autumn/winter without heating, I was tired and cold.
 However, I couldn’t not come to the Lake District and not do a walk, so this one around Rydal Water seemed perfect.
 Short and easy.